Black Forest Fire

 The Black Forest Fire was a forest fire that began near Highway 83 and Shoup Road in Black Forest, Colorado around 1:00 p.m. on June 11, 2013.
 As of June 20, 2013, after the fire was 100 percent contained, 14,280 acre were burned, at least 509 homes were destroyed, and two people were killed.
 This was the most destructive fire in the state's history at the time, surpassing the 2012 Waldo Canyon Fire, which also began near Colorado Springs.
 It was surpassed in 2021, when the Marshall Fire destroyed over 1,000 homes in Boulder County, in Superior and Louisville.

 The evacuation area covered 94,000 acre, 13,000 homes, and 38,000 people.
-Three shelters were established in the area, including Elbert County Fairgrounds, which accepted humans, pets, and large animals.
+Three shelters were established in the area, including the Elbert County Fairgrounds, which accepted humans, pets, and large animals.
 Two other shelters were designated for large animals only.

 On June 13, the Denver Post reported 457 firefighters were working the fireline, including agencies around the fire, the Colorado Air National Guard, and select personnel from fire suppression teams at Fort Carson and the nearby United States Air Force Academy.
-Of note, 3 x UH-60 and 3 x CH-47 from 2-4 GSAB along with some crews from 3-4 AHB (4th Combat Aviation Brigade) were instrumental in providing immediate response to assist in fighting the fires.
-The Battalion, commanded by LTC Tyler Smith, launched with very little notice to provide much needed support to the Front Range region.
+Of note, 3 UH-60s and 3 CH-47 from 2-4 GSAB, along with some crews from 3-4 AHB (4th Combat Aviation Brigade) were instrumental in providing an immediate response to assist in fighting the fires.
+The Battalion, commanded by LTC Tyler Smith, launched with very little notice to provide much-needed support to the Front Range region.
 One of the CH-47D aircraft was involved in the effort on every day.
-U.S. Northern Command assisted with fire fighting efforts.
+U.S. Northern Command assisted with firefighting efforts.